Atlas Trust

 "identityHash": "b3a1f8..."

-// 4 people × 25 points = 4 × √25 = 20 > 1 person × 100 = √100 = 10 This delay prevents last-minute manipulation and gives the network time to verify everything.
-You can update allocations between cycles, but they don't undermine currently recognized authorities.
-Power transitions are predictable and smooth.
+// 4 people × 25 points = 4 × √25 = 20 > 1 person × 100 = √100 = 10 The delay prevents last-minute manipulation and gives the network time to verify every allocation individually.
+Revisions only take effect after they themselves mature, so power transitions are gradual — never a synchronized spike, never with a stale calendar lag.
+Revocations propagate within one snapshot interval.

 Negative Trust